PowerPass Cmdlet Reference for the Windows PowerShell Data Protection API and KeePass 2 Edition

 # Get all the Active Directory users

-$svcAccount = Read-PowerPassSecret -Match "Domain Reader Service" -AsCredential
+$svcAccount = Read-PowerPassSecret -Title "Domain Reader Service" -AsCredential

 Get-ADUser -Credential $svcAccount